ss3sim/ss3sim/README.md

 browseVignettes("ss3sim")
 ```

-ss3sim requires a specific version of the SS3 binary/executable.
-With the permission of Rick Methot, we have hosted those files here: <https://www.dropbox.com/sh/zg0sec6j20sfyyz/AACQiuk787qW882U2euVKoPna>.
-(These versions are compatible with the GitHub development version of ss3sim; see [this link](https://github.com/ss3sim/ss3sim/tree/ss3-binaries/inst/ss3) for the executables compatible with the stable CRAN version.)

-These files need to be placed in your operating system's path so ss3sim can find the software.
+If you're using the GitHub version of ss3sim then the SS3 executables/binaries are included in the package and your installation is complete.
+If you're using the CRAN version, you'll need to install these binaries and place them in your system path. ss3sim requires a specific version of the SS3 binary/executable.
+With the permission of Rick Methot, we have hosted those files [here](https://github.com/ss3sim/ss3sim/tree/ss3-binaries/inst/ss3). *These binaries will only work with the CRAN version of ss3sim.* These files need to be placed in your operating system's path so ss3sim can find the software.
 See the Introduction vignette with `vignette("introduction", "ss3sim")`.

 In addition to the vignette, we published a [paper][paper] in PLOS ONE, which describes the package.